 Advanced Energy Economy (AEE) is a national association of business leaders who are making the global energy system more secure, clean, and affordable.
 AEE engages in policy advocacy at the federal, state, and regulatory levels.
 Our mission is transforming public policy to enable rapid growth of advanced energy companies.
 AEE recently introduced PowerSuite, a robust set of tools to search, track, and collaborate on energy legislation and utility regulatory proceedings from across the country with one, easy-to-use interface.
 Learn more at www.aee.net

-Chint Power Systems America is a global inverter solutions provider with R&D and Service centers in Texas and California.
-CPS is delivering innovative, flexible and high performance products for local customers.
-Low cost leadership is achieved by leveraging Chint Group’s vertical integration and supply chain economies of scale.
-Chint is a $5B diversified set of industrial and energy systems companies; T&D substations, PV panels, project finance and EPC.
-For more information: www.chintpower.com/na.
+Chint Power Systems America is a global inverter solutions provider with service centers in Texas and California.
+CPS is delivering flexible, high performance products, and since 2015 CPS has been the leading provider of 3-phase string inverters (USA, GTM Research data).
+Low cost leadership is achieved by leveraging Chint’s vertical integration and supply chain economies of scale.
+Chint is a $7B diversified group of industrial and energy systems companies; T&D substations, PV panels, inverters, storage systems, finance and EPC. www.chintpowersystems.com.

 More than Smart (MTS) is a nonprofit organization that partners with states to plan, design and build electricity distribution grids that enable more clean energy resources and more customer participation in a reliable, safe and cost effective manner.
 MTS’s work is built on its success in developing coalitions with industry, government and interested advocates to develop workable solutions to difficult energy and climate change problems.